Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range. Glucose is your body's main energy source.

 Untreated hypoglycemia can lead to:

-Hypoglycemia can also contribute to the following:
+Hypoglycemia can also cause:

 - Dizziness and weakness